kwalczak80/Clonmel-Hiking-Club/README.md

   <li><strong>Gallery</strong></li>
 <ul>
 <li>
- The content of this section is showing photos taken by the club members from their hiking trips,
+ The content of this section is showing the photos taken by the club members from their hiking trips,
 </li>
 <li>
 This section can be very inspiring for both new and existing club members.